Time is running out for Hamilton

 - Chequered Flag podcast: Mexico review

-"It's of course looking good," Verstappen said afterwards. "but also it can turn around real quickly."
+"It's of course looking good," Verstappen said afterwards, "but also it can turn around real quickly."

 Don't be fooled by the matter-of-factness of the comment.
 It should not distract from the fact that this was the first time all year Verstappen had said anything like it, anything that remotely suggested the championship might be heading his way, rather than insisting on the need to focus on details, take it one race at a time, and so on.